phdorp/basis-splines/README.md

 link_libraries(basisSplines)
 ```

-Otherwise you can directly include the header files in your project.
+Otherwise, you can directly include the header files in your project.
-The project is complied with g++13.

 ## Examples